 Plus, it is so incredibly easy to make and easy to customize.
 And just like my Roasted Broccoli and Carrots, this recipe proves that two veggies are better than one.

-As a busy mom who loves great food, I love having a simple recipe like this I can rely on to complete any meal.
+As a busy mom who loves great food, I appreciate having a simple sheet pan roasted vegetable recipe like this I can rely on to complete any meal.

-Roasted Potatoes and Asparagus Ingredients
+Roasted Potatoes and Asparagus Ingredient Highlights

-• Asparagus.
 One bunch of asparagus is usually approximately 1 pound.
 Fresh or frozen (thawed).

 Optional flavor-boosting topping ideas to make this side dish your own:

-• Fresh (or dried) herbs.
-Like rosemary, thyme, basil, oregano.
+- Fresh (or dried) herbs like rosemary, thyme, basil, oregano.

-• Crushed red pepper.
-If you’re seeking a little kick of spice.
+- Crushed red pepper, if you’re seeking a little kick of spice.

-Roasted Potatoes and Asparagus Tips and Tricks
+Oven Roasted Potatoes and Asparagus Tips and Tricks

-How to Keep Potatoes and Asparagus Fresh
+How to Roast Potatoes and Asparagus Together

 Potatoes have a long shelf life and can stay fresh for several months when stored in a cool, dry place.
 You can keep them in the refrigerator to get the longest shelf-life, but they’ll also keep well for weeks at room temperature.